-One of the best delicacy to try in Vigan/Ilocos – their famous fried empanada.
+One of the best delicacies to try in Vigan/Ilocos – their famous fried empanada.
 A pocket pie with delicious ground meat stuffed with grated green papaya, shredded carrots, whole egg and skinless longganisa.

 How to make Vigan Empanada

-- 1 1/2 cup Mochiko Sweet Rice Flour (or any rice flour alternatively)
+- 1 ½ cup Mochiko Sweet Rice Flour (available in Shopee) (alternatively tapioca flour/or glutinous rice flour)

 - Orange food coloring (optional/or atsuete)